What is blepharoplasty?

 What types of blepharoplasty are there?

-- Combined upper and lower blepharoplasty: This classic cosmetic surgery procedure combines upper and lower blepharoplasty techniques in a single operation.
+- Combined upper and lower blepharoplasty: this classic cosmetic surgery procedure combines upper and lower blepharoplasty techniques in a single operation.
 It simultaneously addresses the problems of the upper and lower eyelids, offering an overall rejuvenation of the eyes.
-This approach is particularly beneficial for patients with signs of aging on both upper and lower eyelids.
-The advantage of this combined method is that it enables complete harmonization of the eyes with just one recovery period.
+This approach is particularly beneficial for patients with signs of ageing on both upper and lower eyelids.
+The advantage of this combined method is that it enables complete harmonisation of the eyes with just one recovery period.

 How does the procedure work?

-- Upper Blepharoplasty: An incision is made in the natural crease of the eyelid, enabling the surgeon to remove excess skin and fat.
-This procedure, designed to rejuvenate the upper eyelid while minimizing visible scarring, is generally performed under local anesthetic.
+- Upper Blepharoplasty: an incision is made in the natural crease of the eyelid, enabling the surgeon to remove excess skin and fat.
+This procedure, designed to rejuvenate the upper eyelid while minimising visible scarring, is generally performed under local anesthetic.

-- Lower blepharoplasty: The incision can be made just below the eyelash line or inside the eyelid (transconjunctival technique).
-This method, designed to remove or reposition fatty pockets and, if necessary, remove excess skin, is most often performed under general anesthesia to ensure optimum patient comfort.
+- Lower blepharoplasty: the incision can be made just below the eyelash line or inside the eyelid (transconjunctival technique).
+This method, designed to remove or reposition fatty pockets and, if necessary, remove excess skin, is most often performed under general anaesthesia to ensure optimum patient comfort.

 Are there non-surgical alternatives to blepharoplasty?